faraz9993/All_EIC_DevOps_Training/Day_13_Task.md

 }
 ```

-Now, I created a Jenkinsfile in master branch:
+### Then, I created a Jenkinsfile in master branch:

 ```
 pipeline {